Information about my current teaching can be found here.

 My goal as a teacher is to enable students to understand what they are learning, to evaluate it and to apply what they have learned to the real world.
 In the classroom, I therefore see my role in explaining and critically evaluating core theoretical or methodological concepts and in emphasizing their real world implications.
 One of the most important things I want to teach my students is critical thinking.
 I want them to critically evaluate what they are learning: Is the theoretical argument logically consistent?
 Is the empirical evidence convincing?
 Was the appropriate methodology used?
 Can you think of alternative explanation that might yield the same results?
 By asking these questions, I hope that students learn to develop their own opinion, as well as to make convincing arguments.
 In addition, my goal is to be fair and approachable.
 I make the rules of my courses and my evaluation criteria very clear from the beginning and give students feedback on why they received a certain grade and what they could do in the future to improve their performance.
 Finally, I try to create an atmosphere of mutual respect in my courses and to make them very interactive.
 This includes giving students serious and comprehensible answers to their questions and teaching students to give constructive feedback and to respectfully express their disagreement with someone else’s ideas.
-Students are encouraged to participate in discussions and I use interactive e-learning platforms for most of my courses.
+Students are encouraged to actively participate in discussions and other class activities.

 Current Doctoral Students

-Past doctoral students
+Former doctoral students